top of page

 This fall, queerPOPERA invites you to Queer Homecoming—a vibrant celebration of community, identity, and the radical joy of coming together through opera.
 Join us at the historic Steyer Opera House in Decorah for an unforgettable evening of reimagined operatic performance, heartfelt storytelling, and unapologetic queer celebration.

-Whether you're returning to opera or finding it for the first time—this is your homecoming.
-Come celebrate queer stories, queer love, and queer liberation with us.
+Whether you're returning to opera or discovering it for the first time—this is your homecoming.

 October 10 · 7:00 PM